codemarc/ntmfs/README.md

 <br/>

-NTMFS is esentially a blog.
+NTMFS is essentially a blog.
 As once explained by the architect in the [matrix reloaded][redux] this is not the first version of NTMFS.

 #### [Robot Monkey Butler][rmb]

 This time It will take on a presentation wiki flavor where each topic can be thought of as a presentable subject.
 As I document my discoveries and share them in prose, I expect to create a [learning in public][swyx] environment.
 I am very exciting ( ͡° ͜ʖ ͡°) to get started.

-Additionally this work is essentually about building evolutionary archictural thought framing about technoligical development.
-It is expective to often morph and ocasionally pivit and we itterate and evolve our understanding of things
+Additionally this work is essentially about building evolutionary architectural thought framing around technological developments.
+It is expected to often morph and occasionally pivot and we iterate and evolve our understanding of things

 <footer>See: the <a href="#tools">tools we use</a></footer>